Sometimes known as “The Fabulous Beatmen“

 Another article appeared in the Nottingham Evening Post, April 1963 announcing their new vocalist.
 The group bought a 35 seater coach to take them around the country on tour and plans are made for a four month tour of Germany.
 They converted the coach into a fully equipped travelling headquarters with sleeping and cooking facilities and built in tape recorders and record players.
 They used the bus on a tour of Scotland and a last few gigs at the Dancing Slipper, West Bridgford, the Clarence Ballroom, Leicester, the Burton Joyce Village Hall, the Sherwood Rooms and some gigs with “Decca” recording and TV star Roger James had them primed and ready for their trip abroad.

-Jazz is still prominent but The Beatmen are the No.1 beat group in Nottingham.
+Although jazz is still prominent The Beatmen are the No.1 beat group in Nottingham.

 May: